swiss-seismological-service/scrtdd/README.md

                                         events will be discarded.
 ```

-### 1.6 Periodic update of the multi-event relocation
+### 1.6 A continuously updated multi-event relocated catalog

-For real-time monitoring it is useful to periodically update the multi-event relocation, so that the news events are continuously included in the double-difference inversion.
-This is not only useful for keeping track of what is happening in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more update the background catalog is, the better the results.

-For this purpose it might come in handy [this script](/data/scripts/generate-catalog.sh), that can be easily adapted to the specific use case.
+For real-time monitoring it is useful to periodically run the multi-event relocation, so that the news events are continuously included in the double-difference inversion.
+This is not only useful for keeping track of what is happening in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more updated the background catalog is, the better the results.
+For this purpose it might come in handy the `generate-background-catalog.sh` script in [this folder](/data/scripts/), that can be easily adapted to the specific use case and it is useful to periodically generate a multi-event relocated catalog.

 ### Examples